-Regardless of criminal prosecution decisions, all criminal cases involving students are referred by the University of Maryland, Baltimore Police Force to the dean of student affairs.
+Regardless of criminal prosecution decisions, all criminal cases involving students are referred by the University of Maryland, Baltimore Police Force to the dean of student affairs and/or the Title IX coordinator, as appropriate.
 When there is evidence that a student has committed a crime on campus, disciplinary action at the University may proceed whether or not criminal charges involving the same incident have been adjudicated or dropped.
+The University does not have student organizations with off-campus locations.
 For more information, refer to the Code of Conduct policy in the Student Answer Book.